 Following the surgical procedure, the patient may place partial weight on the leg by using crutches for about a week to 10 days post-surgery.
 Patients are advised to engage in supervised physical therapy within 2 to 3 days after surgery in order to promote flexibility, range of motion, and healing processes.

 Actual repair of the anterior cruciate ligament may average around $3,000 using arthroscopy, but hospital costs, surgeon's fees and anesthesiologist fees and physical therapy costs add up, leaving many individuals, depending on medical coverage, paying between $10,000 to $30,000 for the procedure in the United States.
 The same surgical procedure - ACL repair surgery in India may average around $3,200, while medical patients traveling to Mexico or Costa Rica may pay an average between $4,300 to $9,400.
 You can also check an ACL with meniscus repair surgery in Poland.
 We have centers joining us all the time, so if you don't find the treatment you need on our website, just contact us.

 Who Performs ACL Repair?

-Orthopedic surgeons must pass board certification following oral and written examinations in their native or adoptive countries of origin.
+Doctor of Orthopedic surgery must pass board certification following oral and written examinations in their native or adoptive countries of origin.
 In the United States, this is the American Orthopedic Association, the American Academy of Orthopedic Surgeons or the American Board of Medical Specialties.

 Some orthopedists sub-specialize in fields such as sports or trauma medicine, while others specialize in the treatment of arthritis, spinal cord or congenital defect diseases or conditions.
 Such physicians are called rheumatologists.
 A rheumatologist typically has a background in internal medicine and should be certified by a country or State Board of Internal Medicine.